 …

-Upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1 during an unscheduled TDD beamforming, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by equation (9).
-The responder shall then, at the time offset indicated by equation (10), transmit to the initiator an Announce frame containing a TDD Route element listing the ordered pairs of TX Sector IDs and Decoded TX Sector IDs obtained from the TDD beamforming training with the initiator.In scheduled TDD beamforming, the Announce frame is transmitted during the STA’s assigned Basic TDD slots.
+In the unscheduled TDD beamforming procedure, upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1, the responder, at the time offset indicated by equation (10), shall follow the same procedure as the responder in Section 10.42.11.3 with InitiatorTransmitOffset and ResponderTransmitOffset parameters given by Equations (9) and (10) instead of Equations (5) and (6).

+In the scheduled TDD beamforming procedure, the responder shall send TDD SSW Feedback frames during BF TDD slots assigned to transmit from the responder to the initiator.
+The exchange of TDD Route elements takes place during Basic or Data TDD slots available to the initiator and the responder after completion of the TDD beamforming training.

 Editorial: Change 3 instances of “End of Training field” to “End of Training subfield” in Draft 5.0.